adolfoeliazat/tankmonitor/README.md

 ## Prereqs
 1. Run `npm install` in root
-2. This app was built using React Native and a getting start guide can be found [here.](https://facebook.github.io/react-native/docs/getting-started.html)
+2. This app was built using React Native and a getting start guide can be found [here.](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies)
     - Use your preferred React Native (I used [Visual Studio Code](https://code.visualstudio.com/) with React Native Tools plugin)
 3. Create or log into your Cayenne account at https://cayenne.mydevices.com/cayenne/login
 4. Obtain  your Cayenne Cloud API app key and secret by clicking the Create App button.
 5. Create an `.env` file using the `.env.example` file and input your app key/secret values
+    * Note, when making changes to `.env`, please edit `js/config/settings.js` with any blank line/whitespace as per react-native-dotenv [Troublshooting](https://github.com/zetachang/react-native-dotenv#troubleshooting)
 6. You should now be able to run the Sample App and land on the login screen (implicit/explicit logins will not work at this point)

 ## Updating Your Application